 Your brother is married…

 This story is from the 19th dynasty of the Egyptian New Kingdom, written during the reign of Seti II, who ruled between 1200 and 1194 BCE.
-Called The Tale of Two Brothers, it is preserved in the Papyrus D’Orbiney, preserved in the British Museum.
+Called The Tale of Two Brothers, it is preserved in the Papyrus D’Orbiney, currently held in the British Museum.

 The two brothers in question are Anpu (Anubis) and Bata, and the narrative has been interpreted by some scholars as reflecting the division between Upper and Lower Egypt.
 Parallels have also been noted between the next part of the narrative and the Old Testament account of Joseph and Potiphar’s wife, which is also set in Egypt.